RBMHTechnology/eventuate/src/sphinx/reference/event-log.rst

 .. _CassandraEventLog: ../latest/api/index.html#com.rbmhtechnology.eventuate.log.cassandra.CassandraEventLog

 .. [#] A location can be a whole data center, a node within a data center or even a process on a single node, for example.
+.. [#] When running the command for the first time, it will download all required Docker images which may take a while.
 .. [#] Log names must be unique per replication endpoint.
 Replication connections are only established between logs of the same name.